fgmacedo/python-statemachine/docs/transitions.md

 ## Event

 An event is an external signal that something has happened.
-They are sent to a state machine, and allow the state machine to react.
+They are send to a state machine and allow the state machine to react.

-An event start a {ref}`transition`, can be thought of as a "cause" that initiates a change in the state of the system.
+An event starts a {ref}`transition`, can be thought of as a "cause" that initiates a change in the state of the system.

-In python-statemachine, an event is specified as an attribute of the statemachine class declaration, or diretly on the `event` parameter on a {ref}`transition`.
+In python-statemachine, an event is specified as an attribute of the statemachine class declaration or directly on the {ref}`event` parameter on a {ref}`transition`.

 ## Transition

 In an executing state machine, a transition is the instantaneous transfer from one state to another.
 In a state machine, a transition tells us what happens when an {ref}`event` occurs.

 A self transition is a transition that goes from and to the same state.